 (d) providing information that is false or misleading in a material particular, with reckless disregard as to whether the information is false or misleading in a material particular.

-[Regulation 101 amended in Gazette 13 Jan 2017 p.
+[Regulation 101 amended: Gazette 13 Jan 2017 p.
 339.]

 102. Seal

 (1) An order, warrant, summons or notice issued by a court under the Act is to be sealed with the seal of the court.